SubashJirel/MemoryGame/README.md

 ## Deployment

 The project is configured to deploy on [Vercel](https://www.vercel.com/).
-The `dist` folder, containing the optimized build artifacts, is included in the Git repository to facilitate seamless Netlify deployment.
+The `dist` folder, containing the optimized build artifacts, is included in the Git repository to facilitate seamless vercel deployment.

 ## Live Demo

-Check out the live demo of CV builder [here](https://memory-game-psi-five.vercel.app/).
+Check out the live demo of memeory game [here](https://memory-game-psi-five.vercel.app/).

 ## Technologies Used